cksystemsteaching/selfie/manuscript/encoding.md

 X>
 X> To compute 85-127 we compute 01010101+10000001=11010110, which is binary for the two's complement of 42.
 This time we do not subtract 100000000, again by ignoring the carry bit which is not set anyway.

-Using two's complement for representing negative numbers a byte can in total represent signed integers i from -128 to 127, that is, with -2^8^/2-1 = -2^7^-1 = -129 < i < 128 = 2^7^ = 2^8^/2.
+Using two's complement for representing negative numbers a byte can in total represent signed integer values i from -128 to 127, that is, with -2^8^/2-1 = -2^7^-1 = -129 < i < 128 = 2^7^ = 2^8^/2.
 Our running example fits these constraints.
 Moreover, the most significant bit has taken over a different role than before.
 It indicates if a number is positive or negative.
 For example, 01111111 represents a positive number whereas 10000000 stands for a negative number.

 [Ones' Complement](https://en.wikipedia.org/wiki/Ones%27_complement "One's Complement") : All bits of the number inverted, that is, 0s swapped for 1s and vice versa.